 - User documentation

 The Logitech G915 TKL Wireless Keyboard can be connected via plugging in the included USB receiver dongle which enables wireless connectivity.
-Alternatively, it can be connected via the included USB cable which can also be used for charging.
+Alternatively, it can be connected via the included USB cable which can also be used for charging via the micro USB port.
 Once connected, you can use the G Hub software or the top-row keys to switch between devices using Bluetooth.

 Design & Performance